Walk forward optimization: Overview

 Walk Forward Analysis does optimization on a training set; test on a period after the set and then rolls it all forward and repeats the process.
 We have multiple out-of-sample periods and look at these results combined.
-Walk forward analysis was originally discussed by Robert E. Pardo.
+Walk forward analysis was first presented by Robert E. Pardo in the first version of his book Design, Testing and Optimization of Trading Systems in 1992..
+The first accurate software implementation of Walk Forward Analysis was in Pardo Corporation's pioneering application Advanced Trader and then in increasingly advanced versions in other applications such as Blast and XT.
 Walking forward can keep a trading model a step ahead.
-Walk forward is so called, as we have multiple walk training and testing periods is less likely to suffer from overfitting.
+Walk forward is so called, as we have multiple walk training and testing periods is less likely to suffer from over-fitting.
+This article was originally published in Futures (defunct) presented Walk Forward Analysis in nascent form.

 Walk forward testing allows us to develop a trading system while maintaining a reasonable 'degree of freedom.
 Walk-forward testing carries the idea of 'out-of-sample' testing to the next level.
 It is a specific application of a technique known as Cross-validation.
 It means to take a segment of your data to optimize a system, and another segment of data to validate.
 Hence, here you optimize a window of data say past 1000 bars, and then test it on next 200 bars.
 Then roll the whole thing forward 200 bars and repeat the process.
 This gives you a large out of sample period and allows you to see how stable the system is over time.

 Suppose you consider a strategy around a moving average.
 You take the first 3 months of data, and find that for that period a 20-minute moving average was optimal (using tick data).
 You then validate this rule by assessing its performance for the 4th month (i.e. profit, reward/risk or any other statistic of interest).
 Next, you repeat the optimization using data from month 2–4, and validate using month 5, and keep repeating this until you've reached the end of the data.
 The performance you get for the validation months (4-13) are your out-of-sample performance.

 The basics behind the data used

-Before doing the backtesting or optimization, one needs to set up the data required which is the historical data of a specific time period.
+Before doing the back-testing or optimization, one needs to set up the data required which is the historical data of a specific time period.
 This historical data segment is divided into the following two types: